Battle of Tippecanoe: Memorial

-The white participants in the battle received the Thanks of Congress.
+The participants in the battle received the Thanks of Congress.
 The resolution originally included William Henry Harrison by name, but his name was removed before passage.
 Harrison considered this to be an insult, thinking that Congress implied that he was the one person in the campaign not worthy of accolades, and he suggested that it held him up to obloquy and disrespect.
 After Tippecanoe, Boyd's vocal criticism caused controversy.
 He said without the presence of the regulars, the militia would have been routed, and he questioned Harrison's fitness as commander.
 Harrison was, however, awarded the Thanks of Congress and a Congressional Gold Medal in 1818 for victory at the Battle of the Thames.
 A number of counties in Indiana were named for American soldiers at the battle: Bartholomew, Daviess, Spencer, Tipton and Warrick.